isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Boys' Brigade.md

 are automatically emplaced in the programme.</p>
 </li>
 <li>
-<p>Other Boys may apply through an annual application process, which includes
+<p>Other Boys may apply through an annual application process in July, which
-submitting their Xinmin e-Portfolio and attending an interview with the Officer team.</p>
+includes submitting their Xinmin e-Portfolio and attending an interview with the Teacher &amp; Officer team.</p>
 </li>
 </ul>
 <p>The programme is designed to cultivate Stewards with:</p>